22 ways to be a healthier traveller in 2021

-We tapped experts in a number of fields — nutritionists, pro travelers, psychologists, even a former Olympian — for their tips on how to make everything about your travels healthier for your mind and body.
-Before you book your next trip, keep in mind these strategies for reducing stress, clearing your head and staying nourished and active.
-Not only will you feel restored after every trip you take, you’ll get more out of your travels, too.
+We tapped experts in a number of fields — nutritionists, pro travellers, psychologists, even a former Olympian — for their tips on how to make everything about your upcoming travels healthier for your mind and body.

-Before you even set foot on a plane, you can start to make your trips less stressful by traveling on a day that’s likely to be less busy.
-According to Expedia.com‘s total ticket demand in 2017 and 2018, the least popular day of the week to fly was Tuesday, and the busiest was Friday.
-So, by heading out out of town midweek, you’ll avoid those peak travel periods and consequently miss the crowds that go along with them.
+Before you even set foot on a plane, you can start to make your trips less stressful by travelling on a day that’s likely to be less busy.
+According to Expedia, the least popular day of the week to fly is Tuesday and the busiest is Friday.
+So, by travelling midweek, you’ll avoid those peak travel periods and consequently miss the crowds that go along with them.
 And thinner crowds almost always mean less hassle.

-Once your travel plans are secure, it can be overwhelming to think about how to plan hotel stays, activities, meals, excursions and more to fill out your vacation.
+Once your travel plans are secure, it can be overwhelming to think about how to plan hotel stays, activities, meals, excursions and more to fill your holiday.
 You can reduce stress by looking to others for guidance.

 No matter how much you plan, external factors like mechanical delays and weather can mess up your travels.
-Minimize the potential stress by having backup options in, er, your back pocket.
+Minimise the potential stress by having backup options in, er, your back pocket.

 “Understand your trip and what airline you are flying with,” said former triathlon Olympian, trainer and United million miler Jarrod Shoemaker.
 “Are you flying through a big hub on a connecting or direct flight?
 Is this the only flight your airline flies to your location?
 Who are their partners and how else could you get to your location with another airline?
 All of this will make for a less stressful travel day and, hopefully, you do not need to use any of the information that you acquired.”

 Find out if your medical insurance covers you overseas.
-In case of an accident or illness that requires hospitalization while traveling (more than 10 million travelers a year are hospitalized), most travel insurances and credit-card benefits will only get you to the “nearest acceptable facility.”
+In case of an accident or illness that requires hospitalisation while travelling, most travel insurances and credit card benefits will only get you to the “nearest acceptable facility.”
 That could mean a foreign hospital where there are language barriers or you’re not comfortable with the quality of care.